Who is on the Panel of the Global Cancer Update Programme, and what do they do?

 The Panel of the Global Cancer Update Programme comprises world-renowned independent experts in a variety of disciplines from across the world.
 The Panel’s role is to:

-The expertise of the Panel is intended to cover areas including nutrition, physical activity, body fatness, cancer biology, epidemiology (especially cancer or nutritional epidemiology), cellular and other mechanisms of cancer development and progression, genetic and epigenetic aspects of cancer susceptibility and of tumour behaviour, gene-nutrient interactions, public health and cancer survivorship.
+The expertise of the Panel is intended to cover areas including nutrition, physical activity, weight, cancer biology, epidemiology (especially cancer or nutritional epidemiology), cellular and other mechanisms of cancer development and progression, genetic and epigenetic aspects of cancer susceptibility and tumour behaviour, gene-nutrient interactions, public health, and cancer survivorship.

 The following members and observers make up the Panel:

 Prof Lord John Krebs, University of Oxford, UK

 Lord John Krebs is Emeritus Professor of Zoology in the University of Oxford.
 His research area is behavioural ecology and he has published more than 300 research papers, reviews, articles and books.

 Lord Krebs completed his undergraduate degree in Zoology (1966) and his DPhil (1970) at Pembroke College, Oxford.
 After a year as a Departmental Demonstrator in Ornithology at Oxford, he moved to the University of British Columbia as an Assistant Professor of Ecology (1970–73).